lliendo/Radar/docs/plugins-development.rst

                 self._disconnect()

     This is still a very useless example !
-However note that I've set the PLUGIN_CONFIG_FILE to hold the filename of the YAML and that I use the values that were read from that file in the _connect() method.
+However note, that I've set the PLUGIN_CONFIG_FILE to hold the filename of the YAML (dummy.yml in this case) and that I use the values that were read from that file in the _connect() method.
+Note the use of the get_path() static method to properly reference the YAML file.

     Before we end up this section you may be wondering : How should I use the checks and contacts lists in the on_check_reply() method ?